doolin/logical-replication-demo/readme.md

 Ensure works by logging in with `psql -U postgres` and running the query `select * from pg_file_settings;` to see the values which were set in the configuration file.

+##### ALTER SYSTEM

+When the server is managed by a service provider, the configuration file may not be available or convenient, so the logical replication settings will need to be changed directly on the database server.

+These can all be run with a `psql` command:
+- `ALTER SYSTEM SET max_wal_senders TO 20;`
+- `ALTER SYSTEM SET wal_level TO 'logical'; -- or 'replica', 'minimal', or 'archive' depending on desired level`
+- `ALTER SYSTEM SET max_replication_slots TO <desired_value>;`

+The database server will need to be restarted after any of the `ALTER SYSTEM` commands are executed.
+This works for my macbook:
+- `pg_ctl -D /opt/homebrew/var/postgresql@14 restart`

+These and any similar commands which configure the server run time need to be issued using an artifact which can be placed in version control.
+Ideally this would be a reversible migration script with up changing to the new values, and down restoring original values.
+This is fraught and easy to mess up.
+Care is warranted.

 #### Subscriber configuration